Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Introduction

-Experimentally, emergence of a macroscopic quantum state via spontaneous symmetry breaking has been confirmed as the emitted light transforms from thermal to coherent\cite{deng_condensation_2002a}.
-Nonlinear interactions in the system have also been confirmed through the frequency shift \cite{bajoni_polariton_2008} and coherence properties \cite{kim_coherent_2016} of the emitted light, which distinguishes a polariton laser from a photon laser.
-While the polariton laser has been commonly associated with an exciton-polariton BEC, its microscopic nature can not be directly identified from the light emission alone -- both an exciton-polariton BEC and a BCS-like state would emit coherent light and show strong nonlinearities.
-The essential difference lies in the electronic media, which have been difficult to access experimentally.
+Despite the distinct microscopic characteristics of the three phases, there is no additional symmetry breaking between them \footnote{It has recently been shown that non-hermitian phase transitions can occur in a system with broken U(1) symmetry { \cite{hanai-etal.2019}}, but a robust relation between those phase transitions and existing polariton condensation experiments has not yet been established.}.
+This poses a challenge to identify the different phases experimentally.
+Polariton condensation or lasing has been identified when the emitted light transforms from thermal to coherent \cite{deng_condensation_2002a,kasprzak_bose-einstein_2006} while maintaining a polaritonic dispersion with nonlinear interactions; the nonlinear interactions manifest themselves in frequency shift \cite{bajoni_polariton_2008} and coherence properties \cite{kim_coherent_2016} of the emission, thereby distinguishing the state from a photon laser.
+Whether such a polariton laser originates from a BEC- or BCS-like state, however, is unclear---both a polariton BEC and a polariton BCS-like state would emit coherent light and show strong nonlinearities.
+The essential difference lies in the electronic media, which have been difficult to access experimentally, except for the exciton component of a polariton BEC \cite{menard_revealing_2014}.